-The Academy of Athens is located on Panepistimiou street and along with the University of Athens on the left side and the National Library on the left side of the University, they consist of the “Athenian Trilogy”.
+The Academy of Athens: The Academy is located on Panepistimiou Street, along with the University of Athens and the National Library.
+Together, they constitute the “Athenian Trilogy”.

-The Academy was founded in 1926 and promotes Sciences, Humanities and Fine Arts while its members are prominent personalities from each field.
+It promotes Science, Humanities and Fine Arts and its members are prominent personalities from each field.
 Being granted membership is considered a great honor.

 The Institution is housed in one of the most significant buildings of Athens.
 It is a great sample of the Neoclassical architectural movement that flourished in the late 19th & early 20th centuries in Athens.

-Its designs are by Theophilus Hansen and is considered his most important work.
-Furthermore many architects and historians argue that this is the most beautiful neoclassical building in the world.
+Its designs are by Theophil Hansen and are considered his most important work.
+Furthermore, many architects and historians argue that this is the most beautiful neoclassical building in the world.

 Apart from its interesting architecture, the building has some remarkable sculptures and designs that capture your eye.